syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/003_Global_objects.md

 ## Log paths

 A combination of sources, destinations, and other objects like filters, parsers, and rewrite rules.
-The syslog-ng application sends messages arriving from the sources of the log paths to the defined destinations, and performs filtering, parsing, and rewriting of the messages.
+The {{ site.product.short_name }} application sends messages arriving from the sources of the log paths to the defined destinations, and performs filtering, parsing, and rewriting of the messages.
 Log paths are also called log statements.
 Log statements can include other (embedded) log statements and junctions to